The Magic of Food

 6.)A Selection of Related ItemsFood Golems A staple of the Spectacles created by culinancers, these golems are very weak and temporary in nature.
 Made of typical foodstuffs, they are animated by magic and can actually carry out fairly complex routines on command.
 They have no 'center' and generally remain animated so long as some portion remains uneaten and the food is still edible, at the discretion of the Culinancer.
 Unlike other golem types, there is no requirement that they consist entirely of one material and some could consider these as constructs as opposed to golems.
 The Golems can also be provided with other enchantments to add to the presentation.
 Spells imparting flight, illusion production, flaming breath, etc can be employed to further dazzle the diners.

 Magespice Lesser Magespice Weight for weight, same cost as silver.
-Will take up the flavor and properties of a sample of spice introduced to it.
+Will take up the flavour and properties of a sample of spice introduced to it.
 It will keep the introduced properties for years.
 It will not take up the flavour and properties of salt.
-Greater Magespice More expensive then gold, this material becomes any spice or seasoning upon command.
-Each pinch can be a different spice, including salt.

 CodexBacon Elemental ( Lifeforms ) Constructed - City/ Ruin